Volunteering Frequently Asked Questions (FAQs)

 Who can volunteer?

 Anyone.
 Whilst having skills or experience is useful, the important point is to have interest and enthusiasm for becoming involved in your community.
 The Volunteer Centre is very experienced at matching people’s abilities and interests to suitable volunteering roles.
+If you have a disability, mental ill-health, a criminal record, or are under 18 we can still support you to find the perfect volunteering role.

 Can I choose what I want to do?